scribe-security/actions/README.md

 - Verify trust of a image (local or remote) (see example below).
 - Verify trust of a local directory (see example below).

+## Bomber install
+Action installs bomber locally allowing full access to all the CLI options.
+Command allows users to utilize bomber in a non containerized envrionment.
+- Generate/verify SBOM from docker daemon images
+- Generate/sign local directories (not mapped to the working dir)
+- Use a workflow global cache directory
+- Use bomber functionality not exposed by containerized actions.

 ## Input arguments
 ### Bom Action input
 ```yaml